 He glanced to where I gestured, but only shrugged, “It doesn’t matter.”

 “I’m hungry.”
 He looked at me like I was stupid to have needed to ask.

-He interrupted me, “Are you going to go after them?”
+He interrupted me, “Will you hunt them?”

 I didn’t answer straight away, though the cold anger in my gut had already made my decision.

 “I must, but not on my own.
 I’ll hire some mercenaries in town to even the odds.”

 He lightly roasted pieces of the stag over the fire and ate them in turn, ignoring me while he dined.
 It was over in ten minutes, nothing left of the stag but antlers, some bones and discarded skin.
 By that time I had tended to my wounds as best I could and felt ready to make a move.
 I began walking away from the camp.

 He called after me, “They didn’t go that way.”
 I looked back and replied, “I’m going to town first, to hire mercenaries.
 I guess… umm… are you coming?”
 He looked at me with a puzzled expression, “Town?
 How do you know it’s that way?”